seanrreid/ccs_curriculim_hub/docs/lessons/react/react-hooks/index.md

 1. Create and manage state variables with `useState()`
 1. Trigger custom code at specific stages of a Function Component's life via `useEffect()`

-## Lesson

-### The Component Lifecycle
+## The Component Lifecycle

 React moves your Component through a specific sequence of steps when it draws (and redraws) it to the DOM.
 You have an opportunity to run your own code during each of these steps to perform tasks like setting up your Component's `state` variables, choose what to `render()` to the DOM, or stopping an animation timer.

-#### "If it walks like a duck, and talks like a duck"
+### "If it walks like a duck, and talks like a duck"

-While learning React, you may have wondered how React knows to:

-- Call my `constructor()` and `render()` methods
-- Update my Component when `state` or `props` updates
+Starting with version 15.5, React used the `Class` keyword to create components.
+These were extensions of the `React.Component` class, and included a `constructor` method and intial `state` values.

 When defining a class Component, you always do these two things:

 - Declare a class with `extend React.Component`
 - Define a `render()` method

-React knows how to work with your Components because it knows that it is a kind of `React.Component`.
+React knew how to work with your Components because it knows that it is a kind of `React.Component`.
 The `React.Component` class has a set of methods that the React library expects to call.
 By default, your class inherits all of these methods.

 To customize the behavior of your Component, you override these methods.
 That is, you define methods in your class that have the same name as the inherited ones.
 React will look at your class first to see if it has its own version of the method.
 If not, it will use the inherited one.

 For example, React calls your Component's `render()` method to find out what to draw to the DOM.
 This was the first method you learned to customize.
 After that, you defined a `constructor()` to set up the initial values for `state`.
-There are other methods, which we'll look at in this lesson.

 React calls these methods in a specific order based on whether React is preparing to draw your Component, is updating and redrawing your Component, or is about to remove your Component from the DOM.